E.U. threatens firms that abide by Trump's latest Iran sanctions

 Mogherini told reporters Tuesday that the E.U. was doing its "best to keep Iran in the deal, to keep Iran benefiting from the economic benefits that the agreement brings to the people of Iran.”

-Tocci, the adviser, conceded potential E.U. sanctions as part of the the so-called blocking statute which came into effect on Tuesday were "politically and symbolically" an important step to take.
-The European measured aimed to allow firms to recover damages from bodies that enforce American sanctions, and bans companies from complying with the sanctions without E.U. permission.
+Tocci, the adviser, conceded that potential E.U. sanctions as part of the so-called blocking statute that came into effect on Tuesday were "politically and symbolically" an important step.
+The European measures are aimed at allowing firms to recover damages from bodies that enforce American sanctions, and ban companies from complying with the sanctions without E.U. permission.

 In 2016, the European Union exported more than 8.2 billion euros ($9.7 billion) worth of goods to Iran, while importing almost 5.5 billion euros ($6.5 billion) from there, according to the European Commission.
 This is dwarfed by the $1.1 trillion the E.U.-U.S. trade represented in the same year.